Foreign ministers of five Central Asian countries call on Prime Minister Modi - ExBulletin

 In recent years, India has focused on expanding comprehensive cooperation with the energy-rich Central Asian countries, seeing them as part of its larger neighborhood.

-India’s resumption of engagement in the region followed Prime Minister Modi’s lightning tour of the five countries in July 2015, which resulted in the expansion of two-way ties in a range of areas.
+India’s resumption of engagement in the region followed Prime Minister Narendra Modi’s blitz tour of the five countries in July 2015, which resulted in the expansion of two-way ties in various areas.

 Recent developments in Afghanistan have heightened the importance of Central Asian countries, three of them – Tajikistan, Turkmenistan and Uzbekistan – sharing borders with this war-torn country.